c3limited/FixerIOCurrencyImport/readme.md

 Description
 -----------
-Imports currency rates from 'fixer.io'.
-Provides an alternative to 'www.webservicex.net'.

 To set fixer.io to import currency rates on a schedule, navigate to System > Configuration > General > Currency Setup, and set the Service field to 'fixer.io', under the Scheduled Import Settings section.